kyma-incubator/compass/docs/compass/03-automatic-scenario-assignment.md

 }

 ```
-If the Runtime is labeled with a label that matches the label's selector, the Runtime is assigned to the given Scenario.
+If a Runtime is labeled with a label that matches the value of the **selector** parameter, the Runtime is assigned to the given Scenario.

 ### Mutations
-Director API contains the following mutations for managing Automatic Scenario Assignments.
+Director API contains the following mutations for managing Automatic Scenario Assignments:
 ```graphql
    createAutomaticScenarioAssignment(in: AutomaticScenarioAssignmentSetInput!): AutomaticScenarioAssignment
    deleteAutomaticScenarioAssignmentForScenario(scenarioName: String!): AutomaticScenarioAssignment